-The person or company holding an asset on, under or above municipal or water board land.
+The person holding an asset on, under or above municipal or water board land.

 In the municipal context, this is the case, for example, if you attached advertising to the front wall or you display goods and stalls.
 Or if you have a terrace on municipal space.
 Or if you have a pavement, stairs or pipes outside your own land or building.
 For example, café owners pay for their terrace.
 Stall holders pay for displaying their merchandise above municipal space.
 Also, residents of a houseboat pay municipal sufferance tax rather than OZB property tax.